 Business lines and all other risk-creating functions are the first lines of defence.
-These functions must ensure that their risks are aligned with the approved risk appetite and corresponding limits.
+These functions must ensure their risks align with the approved risk appetite and corresponding limits.
 Any unit that originates risk has primary responsibility for managing said risk.